 Our Track Record and Clients Serviced

-Inkanyiso’s clients are typically Public Sector bodies such as municipalities and provincial or national government departments as well as private sector clients who need to manage the risks embodied in balancing infrastructural delivery programmes with empowerment targets.
+Inkanyiso’s clients have traditionally been Public Sector bodies such as municipalities and provincial or national government departments as well as private sector clients who need to manage the risks embodied in balancing infrastructural delivery programmes with empowerment targets.
+Since 2019 however, the company has introduced two new Contract Direct offerings to individual Small and Medium sized Construction Companies wishing to step up the level of their planning and performance.

-From affirmable and development-oriented implementation to more traditionally-structured projects, Inkanyiso is the answer to project principals attempting to balance the needs of human capital empowerment with those of delivery.
+From affirmable and development-oriented implementation to electronic project administration and management support, Inkanyiso is positions itself as an expert in balancing the needs of human capital empowerment with those of infrastructure delivery.

 In addition to more traditional consulting roles, Inkanyiso specialises in mitigating Performance Risk through structured supply and demand-side support interventions which address existing weaknesses and impediments to meaningful community participation in the project cycle.
 This works to temporarily supplement insufficient resources in the interests of delivery, while at the same time, developing the internal capacity of the enterprises and/or or public bodies for their future operations.